Introduction to GIT Cherry-pick

 git notes copy <original-commit-hash> <new-commit-hash>

 This is a guide to GIT Cherry-pick.
-Here we discuss its working and how to use git cherry-pick with examples in detail.
+Here we discuss its working and how to use git cherry-pick with example for better understanding.
 You may also look at the following articles to learn more –